-Number of hours per week
+of Eligible Year

-Course Name Credits Term Fo r APRIL enrolle es For SEPTEMBER enrollees
+Course Name Number of credits Term Fo or APRIL Enrolle es For SEPTEMBER Enrollees

-ວັ 1st year 2nd year 3rd year 1st year 2nd 3rd 4 year year y 4th year
+Nur 1st year 2nd year 3rd year 4th year 1st year 2nd year 3rd year 4th year

-Introduction to C Programming (1) 2 Spring 2 2
+Introduction to C Programming (1) 2 Spring 0 0

-Introduction to C Programming (2) 2 Spring 2 2
+Introduction to C Programming (2) 2 Spring 0 0

-Introduction to C Programming (3) 2 Fall 2 2
+Introduction to C Programming (3) 2 Fall 0 0

-Introduction to C Programming (4) 2 Fall 2 2
+Introduction to C Programming (4) 2 Fall 0 0

-Introduction to Java Programming 2 Spring 2 2
+Introduction to Java Programming 2 Spring 0 0 1

-Introduction to Fortran Programming 2 Spring 2 2
+Introduction to Fortran Programming 2 Spring 0 0

-C Programming (1) 2 Fall 2 2
+C Programming (1) 2 Fall 0 0

-C Programming (2) 2 Spring 2 2
+C Programming (2) 2 Spring 0 0

-C Programming (3) 2 Spring 2 2
+C Programming (3) 2 Spring 0 0

-Java Programming 2 Fall 2 2
+Java Programming 2 Fall 0 0

-Fortran Programming 2 Fall 2 2
+Fortran Programming 2 Fall 0 0

-\ (Q) = Quarter Course
+(Q) = Quarter Course

-\&quot;Introduction to C Programming", "C Programming" are allocated to Spring Semester and Fall Semester.
+"Introduction to C Programming", "C Programming" are allocated to Spring Semester and Fall Semester.
 Students can earn 2 credits from those courses held in either Semester, but not both.
 If students take the course held in Spring Semester and fail it, they can apply again for the same course in Fall Semester within the same academic year.

-\&quot;C Programming" is set in multiple classes as above and the academic year in which students can register for the first time differs between April enrollees and September enrollees.
+"C Programming" is set in multiple classes as above and the academic year in which students can register for the first time differs between April enrollees and September enrollees.
 Accordingly students must apply for an appropriate class at the time of course registration.